StefanoAnzolut/business-guide/source/quickstart/onboard.rst

 Getting Started
 ===============

-Now that you’ve set up Skribble Business for your company, we recommend that you start with adding your team members to enable them to sign electronically.
+Now that you’ve set up Skribble Business for your company, we recommend that you start by adding your team members so that they can also sign electronically.
 Here’s a quick guide on how to do it.

 - **Adding team members to Skribble Business**